Luna-Glob (cruise configuration) [Lavochkin]

-The mission was to deploy 4 high speed penetrators, left over from the cancelled japanese Lunar-A project, as well as a small polar lander.
+The mission was to deploy four high speed penetrators, left over from the cancelled Japanese Lunar-A project, as well as a small polar lander.

 After orbit insertion Luna-Glob was to first deploy the polar lander, which was to make a powered soft landing.
 Then four penetrators were to be deployed, each making a hard impact on different parts of the moon.
 After deploying the landing payloads, the orbiter was to unfurl the lightshades of the LORD instruments.